KIMCHI RECIPE: Complete EASY Tutorial [SMALL BATCH KIMCHI] Whole & Sliced Kimchi (통배추김치 막김치) キムチ

 1/4 Cup Fish Sauce

 1 Tbsp Korean Plum Extract (Maesil 매실청) *substitution option: honey

 1 Tbsp Salt Brined Shrimp (Saeu-Jeot 새우젓) see below for homemade recipe

-1/2 Individual Packet Artificial Sweetener* substitution option: honey
+1/2 Individual Packet Artificial Sweetener *substitution option: honey or brown sugar

 *Optional upgrade ingredients

 Salt-Brining Cabbage Leaves

 Approximately 1/2 Cup Brining Salt/Coarse Kosher Salt (For Fast Method).
 MUST use coarse salt.